A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 2. Emergency Assistance: If you or someone else has taken more Lioresal than prescribed or recommended, call emergency services right away or go to the nearest emergency room.

-It is important to remember that this information provides a general overview of Lioresal overdose.
+It is important to remember that this information provides a general overview of Baclofen overdose.
 The specific treatment and management of an overdose may vary depending on factors such as the amount of medication taken, the individual's health condition, and the recommendations of medical professionals.
 Prompt medical attention is crucial in cases of suspected overdose to ensure appropriate treatment and minimize potential complications.

 Missed Doses